 In 1995 she joined Barnet Council where she spent six years.
 She left Barnet Council as the Deputy Chief Executive to join the Brigade.

 In 2013 Rita was awarded the OBE in the Queen’s birthday honours list.

 In his numerous Head of Service roles as Assistant Commissioner, Gary oversaw the training requirements of the Brigade’s 7000 staff and the national training requirements for specialist resilience capabilities across the country.
-Since May 2010, Gary has managed the Brigade’s preparations for the 2012 Olympics and Paralympics, helping ensure the UK Fire and Rescue Service delivers a safe and secure Games.
+Gary also had responsibility for managing London Fire Brigade’s planning and operational preparedness for the 2012 Olympic and Paralympic Games, helping to lead and coordinate the UK Fire and Rescue Service in delivering a safe and secure Games.

-As Director of Operational Resilience and Training, Gary manages the Brigade’s operational and emergency planning, operational procedures, health and safety, HR and staff development and the development of new response capabilities for terrorist threats.
+As Director of Operational Resilience and Training, Gary manages the Brigade’s operational and emergency planning, operational procedures, operational assurance, health and safety, human resources and staff development, and the development of new response capabilities for terrorist threats.